hhirsch/emu-deck-metal-gear/README.md

 One thing I did not try was to set the pressure modifier to an analogue input.
 I've run out of patience to fiddle with the settings though and the solution I have found works.
 ## Emulate Pressure-Sensitive Buttons of The DualShock Controller On The Steam Deck In PCSX2
 So my solution was to just give up with the pressure modifier completely and I decided to use the analogue output of the **right Trigger** of the SteamDeck instead.
-Following steps are required to get this done.
+Following steps are required to emulate pressure-sensitive buttons.
 In this example I used Metal Gear Solid 2 - Substance.
 Steps for Metal Gear Solid 3 - Subsistence should be very similar.
 - Install Emudeck and Steam Rom Manager and get the game to run.
-There are plenty good instructions of this relatively easy process so that should be fine without explanation.
+There are plenty of good instructions of this easy process so you should be able to find plenty of resources on that part without issues.
 - When you added the game to Steam with the Steam Rom Manager and do either of the two:
   - Open the game's controller settings and edit the layout so one of your keys is bound to ESC.
   - Connect a keyboard to the Steam Deck so you can hit the ESC key.